risk-first/website/menagerie/Communication-Risk.md

 **Information Risk** isn't just for people; it's fundamental.
 Therefore, the computer systems we build share the same flaws and have the same constraints.

-To get inside **Communication Risk**, we need to understand **Communication** as it pertains to two parties, whether they are _machines_, _people_ or _products_:   we'll look at each in turn.
+To get inside **Communication Risk**, we need to understand **Communication** itself, whether between _machines_, _people_ or _products_:   we'll look at each in turn.
 In order to do that, we're going to examine two concepts in each of these settings:
  - **Bandwidth**, the rate at which we can transfer data and
  - **Communication Protocols** -  the systems of rules  that allow two or more entities of a communications system to transmit information.